-Note 4 - Risk Management
+Note 5 - Risk Management

-The Academy is exposed to various risks of loss related to property loss, torts, errors and omissions, and employee injuries (workers' compensation), as well as medical benefits provided to employees.
-The risks of employee injuries and medical benefits for employees of the Academy are covered by insurance held by the Academy.
-The Academy has purchased commercial insurance for all other claims.
+The Academy is exposed to various risks of loss related to property loss, torts, and errors and omissions.
+The Academy has purchased commercial insurance for all claims.
 Settled claims relating to the commercial insurance have not exceeded the amount of insurance coverage during the fiscal year.

-Note 5 - Operating Leases
+Note 6 - Operating Leases